temperlang/sorting/algos/powersort/fuzz.temper.md

 Within each group, check for sorted ids.

       for (var category = 0; category < categoryCount; category += 1) {

+Copy to non-var, so Java doesn't have trouble with non-final access from closure.
+TODO Fix be-java.

+        let category = category;
         let group = entries.filter { (a);; a.category == category };
         assertSorted(test, group, compareId);
       }